 A trial site was established across multiple soil types within a Mallee paddock grading from a deep sand on top of a dune to sandy loam mid-slope to clay loam on the swale.
 The site was a collection of 30 smaller trials from the transition from dune to swale.
 Each trial shared the following deep ripping treatments:

 - Depth of ripping: 300 mm v 500 mm deep

 - Timing of ripping: Early (2 months prior to sowing) v Late immediately prior to sowing

-The intention of the timing of ripping treatments was to compare ripping when the soil was to deep ripping when the soil moisture content was higher.
-However, there was minimal rainfall at the site from the early ripping treatment (March) until the end of May.
-Therefore the second timing treatment was undertaken in early June before the site was sown on the 11th of June to Commodus barley.
+The intention of the timing of ripping treatments was to compare ripping when the soil was dry to deep ripping when the soil was wet.
+However, the lack of rainfall at the site from the early ripping treatment (March) until the end of May meant that the ripping when wet treatments were not able to be implemented .
+Therefore the second dry ripping treatment was undertaken in early June before the site was sown on the 11th of June to Commodus barley.

 - Positions 1-7 were the sandiest trial site locations and at each of these there was a large response to deep ripping.
 Across all treatments the average yield benefit for the first 7 trial location was 0.7 t/ha.

 - At trial position 8 there was an abrupt change where the crop was not responsive to deep ripping at that soil type location.
 There was no response to deep ripping from positions 8 to 14 where soil was much drier than the sand and the texture tended to be a loamier soil type.